libplctag/libplctag.NET/README.md

 Download from [nuget.org](https://www.nuget.org/packages/libplctag/).
 It was inspired by [libplctag-csharp](https://github.com/mesta1/libplctag-csharp).

-This wrapper simply embeds all the runtimes for each possible platform.
-On startup of an application, it checks if the runtime is present on the filesystem, and if it isn't it extracts the appropriate one.
-This allows consuming applications to easily comply with libplctag's [licensing model](https://github.com/kyle-github/libplctag/blob/master/LICENSE) - you simply need to advise users that they should replace plctag.dll (or plctag.so) with their own version.

 ## Goals

 * Package the libplctag functionality in a way that is convenient to use for .NET projects (i.e. publish on nuget.org).
 * Be cross-platform: It should support any platform that libplctag can be built for, and supports .NET Standard 2.0
-* Make it easy for package consumers to comply with libplctag's [licensing model](https://github.com/kyle-github/libplctag/blob/master/LICENSE).
 * A minimal layer that bridges the gap between libplctag's raw tag handles, and a strongly-typed .NET object.

 ## Notes